micnic/r-assign/readme.md

 `npm i r-assign`

-To take advantage of all TypeScript features in `r-assign` use latest versions and configure the TypeScript compiler with `strict` mode enabled.
+To take advantage of all TypeScript features in `r-assign` use latest TypeScript versions and configure the compiler options with `strict` and `exactOptionalPropertyTypes` enabled. `exactOptionalPropertyTypes` option is required for the usage of `isOptional()` type guard, if the option is not enabled the `isOptionalUndefined()` type guard should be used instead.

 ### ESM import